-To get the best tasting avocados, you need to make sure that they are fully ripened.
-How to ripen avocados quickly is by trapping the ethylene gas released by the avocado as it ripens to help speed up the process.
+To get the best tasting avocados, you must ensure they are fully ripened.
+The key to ripening avocados quickly is trapping the ethylene gas released by the avocado, which helps speed up the process.

 When it comes to ripe, perfect avocados, the key is understanding the process.
 Regarding avocados, the ripening process is triggered by the plant hormone ethylene.
 It is produced naturally from fruits and vegetables but can also be synthesized artificially.